 - 2.1 Adjusted Days Cash on Hand.
-Days Cash on Hand that excludes accrued debt service, the Risk Reserve, the Renewal and Replacement Reserve, and cash budgeted for the CIP in the next fiscal year. - 2.2 Annual Determined Contribution (ADC).
+Days Cash on Hand that excludes accrued debt service, the Risk Reserve, the Renewal and Replacement Reserve, and cash budgeted for the CIP (i.e., Pay-go). - 2.2 Annual Determined Contribution (ADC).
 The annual contribution requirement determined by an actuary for a defined benefit plan. - 2.3 Arbitrage.
 The simultaneous purchase and sale of an asset in order to profit from a difference in the price.
 It is a trade that profits by exploiting price differences of identical or similar financial instruments in different markets or in different forms.
-For the purposes of this Policy, Arbitrage refers to the difference between the interest paid on the tax-exempt securities and the interest earned by investing the security proceeds in higher-yielding taxable securities.
-The IRS Code governs arbitrage on the proceeds from issuance of tax-exempt municipal securities.
+For the purposes of this Policy, Arbitrage refers to the difference between the interest paid on the tax-advantaged securities and the interest earned by investing the security proceeds in higher-yielding taxable securities.
+The IRS Code governs arbitrage on the proceeds of or security for the repayment of tax-advantaged municipal securities.